 - Produce a Magazine, Book or Website of student work in the following areas:

 - Short Essays

-- o Poetry
+- Poetry

-- o Artwork
+- Artwork

 - Other student works including online productions.
 This could include online posting of student work (including but not limited to video, pictures, etc.).

 High School Newspaper